Frank Rennie: Malaya to Fiji

 In late 1955 the Squadron deployed to Malaya and served successfully for two years, 18 months of which were spent operating in the jungle.
 Rennie often participated directly in operations, and for his actions during this time he was awarded the Military Cross and Mentioned in Despatches.
 Upon returning to New Zealand the NZSAS Squadron was disbanded, and Rennie held a number of mainly staff roles before in 1961 taking up the position of Assistant Army Liaison Officer at the High Commission of New Zealand in London until 1965.
 He returned to New Zealand to become Commandant of the Army Schools at Waiouru.

 After nearly 18 months at Waiouru, Rennie was promoted to colonel and appointed as Commander of the Fiji Military Forces, a position he held until late 1969 as Fiji went through a period of racial tension between Indo-Fijians and Indigenous Fijians leading up to Fiji's independence from Britain in 1970.
 Rennie focused on fostering co-operation between the Fijian military and police, and on preparing the military to support the police in case of serious civil unrest, which threatened but did not eventuate during his tenure.
 Shortly after returning from Fiji, having been promoted to Commander of the Order of the British Empire, Rennie retired from the Army in 1970 after 34 years of service.

 Post army

 Rennie became involved in youth leadership and was chairman of the Rothmans Sport Foundation and involved with the Outward Bound Trust including being president between 1981 and 1982.
 He continued to be involved with the NZSAS as Colonel Commandant.

 Family

-Rennie was married three times, his first wife dying in the early 1950s, after which he married Colleen Patterson in 1955.
+Rennie was married three times, his first wife, Beatrice Plummer dying in the early 1950s, after which he married Colleen Patterson in 1955.
 After her death he married Barbara Cassrelsls in Auckland in 1989.
-He had three children: a son and daughter with his first wife; and a son with his second.
+He had three children: a son and a daughter with his first wife, and a son with his second.